2021 Workshop Faculty

 Kay Gabriel is a poet and essayist.
 With Andrea Abi-Karam she edited We Want It All: An Anthology of Radical Trans Poetics (Nightboat, 2020).
 She’s the author of two forthcoming collections: Kissing Other People or the House of Fame (Rosa Press, 2021) and A Queen in Bucks County (Nightboat, 2022).
 She lives in Queens.

-Robert is a senior literary agent at Sterling Lord Literistic, Inc. From the geopolitical mosaics of journalists Rania Abouzeid and Mikhail Zygar, to the impassioned memoirs of Alexandria Marzano-Lesnevich and legendary gay rights activist Cleve Jones, to the comedic collections of Sarah Colonna, Phoebe Robinson and Egypt’s own Bassem Youssef, most every avenue of the nonfiction spectrum can be found on his list.
+Robert is a senior literary agent at Sterling Lord Literistic, Inc. From the geopolitical mosaics of journalists Rania Abouzeid and Mikhail Zygar, to the impassioned memoirs of Alex Marzano-Lesnevich and legendary gay rights activist Cleve Jones, to the comedic collections of Sarah Colonna, Phoebe Robinson and Egypt’s own Bassem Youssef, most every avenue of the nonfiction spectrum can be found on his list.
 Robert has been a champion of LGBTQ+ voices his entire career.
 Additionally, he represents the Estate of Anne Sexton.